 What is corzoogle?

-corzoogle is a fast, real-time, self-contained, one-page php search engine that can find text anywhere inside a folder, or tree of folders by simply dropping it in, and loading it in a web browser; something like..
+corzoogle is a fast, real-time, self-contained, one-page php search engine that can find text anywhere inside a directory/folder, or tree of folders by simply dropping it in, and loading it in a web browser.

 What's special about corzoogle?

-One thing (or rather, lots and lots and lots of things) that makes corzoogle stand out is its configurability; here's some of the things you have control over, with corzoogle..
+One thing (or rather, lots and lots and lots of things) that makes corzoogle stand out is its configurability.
+With corzoogle, you have control over a HUGE array of preferences.

 What do I need to run corzoogle?